GivAlz/duckduckgo-api-haystack/README.md

 Too many requests could cause the API to fail because of rate limitations.

-To fix this issue use a proxy or reduce the number of calls.
+To fix this issue use a proxy or reduce the frequency of the calls.

-This issue could also cause tests to fail.

 ## License